brennan913/Orthographer/Readme.md

 #### Opening the Application
 Note: Java must be downloaded for the program to run.
 Compiled using Java SE-10.
-Download Othographer.zip from the distribution directory
+Download Othographer.zip from the distribution directory.

 To use Orthographer, open Orthographer.zip using any unarchiving software.
 This will create a folder called Orthographer.
 Open this folder and double click on Orthographer.jar, and the application will launch.